 Stealing and re-stealing should be second in your mind behind protecting your chips.

 If you let yourself get blinded down to nearly nothing, you put yourself into a really poor spot.
 It's always better to take a risk to keep a healthy-sized stack than to let yourself get down so low you have to take a risk.

-If making a standard raise (approximately three times the big blind) will make the pot larger than your stack after getting one call, you would be better off pushing pre-flop.
-If the pot is $1,200, and your stack is $400, it's almost impossible to bluff someone here.
+If making a standard raise (approximately 3x the big blind) will make the pot larger than your stack after getting one call you would be better off pushing pre-flop.
+If the pot is $1,200 and your stack is $400, it's almost impossible to bluff someone here.

 You would have had a better chance at making them fold pushing $1,000 pre-flop.

-Is it more important for you to limp into the money, leaving yourself in a state that will make it almost impossible to make it to the final table, or is it better to risk not making the money at all, for a real shot at taking down the final table?
+Is it more important for you to limp into the money and leave yourself in a state that will make it almost impossible to make it to the final table?
+Or is it better to risk not making the money at all for a real shot at taking down the final table?

 As mentioned in First Time at the Casino Part 1, you need to know all the rules of the room.
-The rule I see amateurs getting caught on the most is the oversized chip rule.
+The rule most amateurs get tripped up on the most is the "oversized chip" rule.

 You need to know the blind structure of the tournament.
 If the tournament structure is really aggressive, it will force you to make stronger moves much earlier.

 Tournament officials will supply you with this information if you ask.
 Some places will print it out for you; others will just let you look at the list.